Eggless Pumpkin Pie

 - Vanilla

-How to Make This Easy Egg-Free Pumpkin Pie Recipe
+How to Make This Easy Egg-Free Pumpkin Pie Recipe:

 I used a store-bought pie crust and canned pumpkin for convenience, but you can always upgrade with homemade versions if you prefer.
+Be sure to check out the recipe card below for the full ingredients, instructions, and baking tips!

 3. Bake and enjoy: Bake for 50-55 minutes, or until filling is firm.
 Let cool to room temperature and then refrigerate until ready to serve.